-Polish-Canadian pianist Daniel Vnukowski has toured throughout Europe, North America, South America and Asia.
-He has performed with many orchestras, including the Polish Radio Orchestra, Orchestra Now (TON), Sinfonia Varsovia, Windsor Symphony, Orchestra Filarmonica Marchigiana, Sinfonia Iuventus, Poznan Philharmonic, Arthur Rubinstein Philharmonic with conductors such as Leon Botstein, Ariel Zuckermann, Jerzy Maksymiuk, Alain Trudel and David Amos.
+Polish-Canadian pianist Daniel Vnukowski (pronounced Vnoo-koff’-skee) has toured throughout Europe, North America, South America and Asia.
+He has performed with many orchestras, including the Polish Radio Orchestra, Orchestra Now (TON), Sinfonia Varsovia, Windsor Symphony, Orchestra Filarmonica Marchigiana, Sinfonia Iuventus, Poznan Philharmonic, Arthur Rubinstein Philharmonic with conductors such as Leon Botstein, Ariel Zuckermann, Jerzy Maksymiuk, Alain Trudel, Jacek Kasprzyk and David Amos.

 Since 2019, Mr. Vnukowski has frequently performed the music of Karol Rathaus, a Weimar-era composer whose music came to his attention in 2016 through his work with Exil.Arte, a Vienna-based organization whose mission is to restore ‘degenerate” music.
-In February 2019, Mr. Vnukowski performed the composer’s Piano Concerto with The Orchestra Now conducted by Leon Botstein, as part of a Rathaus Festival presented by the Copland School of Music at Queens College, where Rathaus was on faculty; made his sold-out Weill Hall recital at Carnegie Hall debut in a program that included the composer’s Piano Sonata No. 3, Op.
-20; and released an all-Rathaus recording of solo piano music on the Toccata label.
+In February 2019, Mr. Vnukowski performed the composer’s Piano Concerto with The Orchestra Now conducted by Leon Botstein, as part of a Rathaus Festival presented by the Copland School of Music at Queens College, where Rathaus was on faculty and made his sold-out Weill Hall recital at Carnegie Hall debut in a program that included the composer’s Piano Sonata No. 3, Op.
+20.

-In 2019, Mr. Vnukowski also performed a cross-country tour throughout Canada from Fort Nelson, B.C. to Corner Brook, NL.
+Since 2019, Mr. Vnukowski has performed a cross-country, community outreach tour throughout Canada from Fort Nelson, B.C. to Corner Brook, NL.
 The tour began in early 2019, with a visit to Canada’s Western provinces, organized by Piano Six Artists and ended later that year with a tour of Canada’s Atlantic provinces – Nova Scotia, Newfoundland, New Brunswick, organized by Debut Atlantic.
 In November 2019, Mr. Vnukowski also performed in the first-ever fundraiser for the Africville Museum in Halifax, NS., featuring the music of Black composers such as Florence B. Price, Zenobia P. Perry, Art Tatum and Duke Ellington.

 Past Touring Experiences

 During the 2015-2016 season, Daniel Vnukowski performed a solo piano recital tour in China.
-He also performed a recently published piano concerto by a Polish-Jewish composer, Jozef Koffler, who had died during the Holocaust.
-This performance was recorded live in Warsaw, Poland, with Sinfonia Iuventus under the direction of Krzysztof Slowinski and released on commercial CD by the EDA label in February 2018.
+He also performed a recently discovered piano concerto written by a Polish-Jewish composer, Jozef Koffler, who had died during the Holocaust.
+This performance was recorded live in Warsaw, Poland, with Sinfonia Iuventus under the direction of Krzysztof Slowinski and released on commercial CD by the EDA record label in February 2018.

-During the years 2013-2014, he recorded and edited the complete piano works of Walter Arlen, an Austrian composer who had escaped the Holocaust, for the Austrian record label Gramola and publisher Doblinger.
-He is the recipient of numerous scholarships and grants from the Canada Council for the Arts and other foundations for promoting the works of exiled Jewish composers of the early 20th century including Szymon Laks, Karol Rathaus, Józef Koffler, Władysław Szpilman and Viktor Ullmann.
+During the years 2013-2014, Mr. Vnukowski recorded and edited the complete piano works of Walter Arlen, an Austrian composer who had escaped the Holocaust, for the Austrian record label Gramola and publisher Doblinger.
+He is the recipient of numerous scholarships and grants from the Canada Council for the Arts and private foundations for promoting the works of exiled Jewish composers of the early 20th century including Szymon Laks, Karol Rathaus, Józef Koffler, Władysław Szpilman and Viktor Ullmann.

 Outreach Activities & Education

 Dedicated to giving back to the country that nurtured him as an artist, Mr. Vnukowski was awarded a grant from the Canadian & Ontario Arts Councils to perform outreach concerts for remote, rural communities in Canada together with five other pianists in a project entitled “Piano Six – New Generation”.
 In October 2019, Mr. Vnukowski hosted a highly-acclaimed gala concert in collaboration with Music Toronto at the St. Lawrence Centre for the Arts to celebrate the program’s first year of touring.
 This event included a specially-commissioned work by Kevin Lau written for six pianists.
 Since November 1, 2021, Mr. Vnukowski has been radio announcer of the Classical Jukebox on the New Classical FM, the only full-time classical radio station in English-speaking Canada.
 Visit ClassicalFM.ca for more information.

 In 2019, Mr. Vnukowski also founded the Collingwood Summer Music Festival to bring over 100 high-calibre, performers to the charming Southern Georgian Bay area in Ontario each summer.
 The festival will celebrate its second season in 2021.
 Visit CollingwoodFestival.com for more information.

 Note: Vnukowski is an anglicized version of the original Polish name Wnukowski